Cooperation-org/human-credentialing/README.md

    - This API key should be used as an `x-api-key` header when you want to update user reviews.

 ## API Endpoints

-Here's a list of available API endpoints for the project:
+Here is the list of currently available API endpoints:

 ```Json
 {